Tutor Handbook

 In an effort to ensure the Learning Center is employing well-trained, empathetic, passionate, communicative, patient tutors, each tutor will undergo a performance evaluation at each level.
 The performance evaluation process at each level consists of the following:

-• Participate in CRLA training workshop in-seat or interactively, via Zoom
+• Participate in CRLA training workshop in-seat.

-• Complete all online tutor training, reflections, and assessments
+• Complete all online tutor training, reflections, and assessments.

 • Participation in any required training meetings

-• Observations and evaluation conducted by your Coordinator, or their delegate
+• Observations and evaluation conducted by your Coordinator, or their delegate.

 In addition to the items above, staff and student feedback, survey results, reliability and dependability, and professional development will also be considered.